Georgetown Town Clock – Georgetown, South Carolina

 South Carolina | SC Picture Project | Georgetown County Photos | Georgetown Town Clock

-In 1841, a fire destroyed many Front Street businesses between Queen and Screven Streets.
+The Georgetown town clock is the landmark feature of the Old Market Building in Georgetown, which houses the Rice Museum.
+In 1841, a fire destroyed many Front Street businesses in between Queen and Screven Streets.
 The old wooden market, which had sustained severe damage in the hurricane of 1822, was torn down as a fire break.

-Georgetown native Paige Sawyer, who contributed the photo above, adds the following information: “The town clock building is a Greek Revival structure and was originally used as an open air market.
+Contributor Paige Sawyer adds the following information: “The town clock building is a Greek Revival structure and was originally used as an open air market.
 As early as 1788, the site at the foot of Screven Street had been the location of the town market.
 The brick building replaced an earlier wooden structure.
+In February of 1865, when Federal troops occupied Georgetown, the town council signed surrender papers in this building.

-“In February of 1865, when Federal troops occupied Georgetown, the town council signed surrender papers in this building.
-In 1970 the Georgetown County Historical Commission purchased the town clock from the City of Georgetown.
+“In 1970 the Georgetown County Historical Commission purchased the town clock from the City of Georgetown.
 The Commission restored the structure and ever since it has housed the Rice Museum, which opened in May of that year during the celebration of the South Carolina Tricentennial.
 The clockworks in the tower were made operational again in 1975.”

 Address: 633 Front Street, Georgetown, SC 29442

 Georgetown Town Clock Add Info and More Photos